Quick guide: components for patient care equipment

 Typically used: computer systems within monitors

 D-style adhesive cable clamps are fast and easy to mount.
 Just press the top of the clamp under the overhang to lock cables into place.
 Operating temperature range: 32°F to 122°F. UL94 V-0, PVC.
 Be sure to check out our entire range of plastic cable clamps.

 Typically used: within monitoring systems’ casings or enclosures

 Nylon cable clamp has hinged design with tension for quick access and added cable stability.
 Adhesive mount allows for quick install.
 UL94 V-2, nylon 6/6.

 Typically used: running ribbon cables for computers within monitoring systems

-Heat-stabilised cable ties make the most of limited space, keeping cables orderly.
+Heat-stabilized cable ties make the most of limited space, keeping cables orderly.
 Ideal when heat is generated or present.
 Cost effective and strong.
-UL94 V-2, heat-stabilised nylon 6/6.
+UL94 V-2, heat-stabilized nylon 6/6.

 Typically used: on cable assemblies and wire harnesses within monitoring systems

 Save space by breaking away the mounting tab after assembly, so that nothing extrudes inside the component.
 Also protects from vibration and shock.
 Perfect for smaller applications, where space is limited.
 Rubber.